scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

 --------------------------------------------------------

 First, we implement the ``_insertAllSteps`` method to define the diferente steps.
+The first step read the dataset xml file from EMPIAR.

 .. code-block:: python

         def _insertAllSteps(self):
             self.readXmlFile = self._insertFunctionStep('readXmlFileStep')        # read the dataset xml file from EMPIAR
-            self.downloadImages = self._insertFunctionStep('downloadImagesStep')  # download the movies and register them in pararell
-            self.closeSet = self._insertFunctionStep('closeSetStep', wait=True)   # close the registered dataset set

-After thats, we'll implement and explain each of steps line by line.
+the code of that method is as follow:

 .. code-block:: python

     def readXmlFileStep(self):
             """
             Read the xml file of a specific dataset from EMPIAR repository
             """